 This button changes the way the drill operates.
-With a forward /reverse switch, you can drill in a hole or screw in a screw and the same time removes screws and back out of the drill out bits.
+With a forward /reverse switch, you can drill in a hole or screw in a screw and at the same time removes screws and back out of the drill-out bits.

 How can I do to sharpen both a 3/8 or ½ inch type drill bit?

 No matter the quality of friction your drill bit can generate (be it those within the 3/8 or ½ inch range type).
 The drill bit dulls out with a particular range of time.

 Sharpening will require you to make use of a sharpening machine known as a drill doctor.
 The Drill doctors come with grit wheels needed for the sharpening process.

 There are two types which are the 100 grit wheel and 180 grit wheels.
 The 100 grit wheel is vital for sharpening drill larger sized, cobalt-steel material drill and 180 grit wheel is highly recommended for small type drill bits such the ones within 3/8 range.